Property Licensing Check

 The scheme covers the East Marsh ward in Grimsby, broadly aligned to the Home Office Safer Streets area boundary.
 Streets excluded following consultation: Cooper Road, Columbia Road, Fairmont Road, and any inter-connecting streets south of Durban Road.
 Approximately 3,961 privately rented properties are covered.

 The scheme was designated on 8 October 2025.
 Applications open 8 April 2026.
 A delivery partner is being contracted to administer the scheme; the Delivery Partner's platform will be used for registration and applications.
 A landlord workshop is scheduled for 1 April 2026 at Grimsby Town Hall; a letting agents session is scheduled for 26 March 2026 at Freeman Street Market Hub.
 East Marsh is in the top 1% most deprived wards nationally, with a 38.5% private rental rate (Census 2021), the borough's highest crime rate, and the lowest life expectancy.
 A 2020 consultation was paused due to Covid-19.
 The fresh consultation ran 27 January – 7 April 2025; cabinet approved on 20 August 2025.
-Non-compliance penalties: financial penalty notice of up to £30,000 or unlimited fine via court; landlords may also be ordered to repay up to 12 months' rent via a Rent Repayment Order.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.